mayteeyok/swift_dynamics/README.md

 This is Flutter application for Swift Dynamics Examination.

+## Detail

+This application use NavigationDrawer for show 3 menus:

+### To Do List

+- If you want to add To do list please click on the FloatingActionButton.
+- If you want to remove To do list please long press on the list.

+### Calculator

+- You can use calculator normally.
+It same as Windows Calculator but less function.

+### Personal Data

+- If you want to add Person please click on the FloatingActionButton.
+- If you want to remove Person please long press on the list.
+- If you want to view person detail please click on the list.

 ## Getting Started

 This project is a starting point for a Flutter application.